c50/futurium-isa/README.md

 $ ./bin/phing install-dev
 ```

+This will:

+* Install the website with `drush site-install`.
+* Enable the modules you specified in the `drupal.development.modules` property.

+After a few minutes this process should complete and the website should be up
+and running!

 ### 6. Set up your webserver

 The Drupal site will now be present in the `platform/` folder.
 Set up a